 Temudzhin, a historical novel.

 Says the author: It was precisely the early years of his life that tempered Temudzhin’s character and determined his future life and thus the subsequent history of the world.
 He was orphaned at the age of nine and abandoned by his relatives.
 He had to survive on his own amidst deadly dangers, he could have perished any day - his fate was hanging in the balance.
 It was interesting to trace the formation of his character as a future leader, warrior and builder of a huge empire.
-It is not for nothing that Genghis-khan was announced today as the man of the millennium.
+It is not for nothing that today Genghis-khan was proclaimed as the man of the millennium.
 Without him the world would have taken a different path.

-Gatapov continues to work on the theme of medieval Mongols under Genghis Khan, he is currently writing a sequel to his epic.
+Gatapov continues to work on the theme of medieval Mongols under Genghis Khan: he is currently writing a sequel to his epic.

 Praise for Alexei Gatapov’s novel Temudzhin

 “I’m greatly impressed with your extensive knowledge of the history and everyday life of ancient Mongols.
 The characters’ portraits and motivations are psychologically precise and convincing.
 You introduce into international cultural context a very important part of human history.
 This novel is not only about Temudzhin and his time but also about people’s animal essence which they vainly try to rectify with the help of culture and religion.
-We observe the same betrayal, cunning, and violence in our modern world in which under a thin cover of civilization the same ancient passions rage.” – Yevgeny Popov, author
+We observe the same betrayal, cunning, and violence in our modern world in which under a thin cover of civilization the same ancient passions rage.” – Yevgeny Popov, author, Russian PEN’s President.

 From readers’ reviews:

-“The book is evidently based on extensive ethnographic and historical material, but it reads as a living story immersing the reader into the very thick of medial Mongols’ life.
+“The book is evidently based on extensive ethnographic and historical material, but it reads as a living story immersing the reader into the very thick of medieval Mongols’ life.
 The liberal use of Mongolian names for everyday objects makes it a real feast for the linguist.
 Of special interest are detailed descriptions of shamanic rituals and fortune telling cessions.”

 “We learnt about ancient Egypt from Boleslaw Prus’s novel Faraon.
 Similarly, Gatapov’s novel Temudzhin introduces us to medieval Mongolia.
 It is no less rich in historical, cultural, religious, and ethnographic information on Mongolian world than Hugo’s Notre-Dame de Paris is on the French world of those times.”